The Hidden Knowledge Crisis

 This is more than just AI-powered search.
 It’s a shift from knowledge retrieval to knowledge delivery.
 It’s a new era of intelligent teamwork, where people and AI collaborate in real time to get things done faster, smarter, and with greater impact.

-By connecting all your systems — from Google Drive to GitHub, from Asana to Salesforce — Slack becomes a single, intelligent gateway to your organisation's collective knowledge.
-Slack brings everything to you, personalised to your role, your projects, and your specific goals.
-The worker is at the centre, and everything else revolves around your needs and your workflow.
+By connecting all your systems — from Google Drive to GitHub, from Asana to Salesforce — Slack becomes a single, intelligent gateway to your organization’s collective knowledge.
+Slack brings everything to you, personalized to your role, your projects, and your specific goals.
+The worker is at the center, and everything else revolves around your needs and your workflow.

 - Seamless integration with your most-used apps and data sources